 According to the United Nations, bridging the digital divide, promoting sustainable industries and investing in scientific research and innovation are essential to ensure a sustainable world.

 To create an interconnected society where more and more people have access to the internet and technological innovations, we need solutions that are durable in the long term.
-For this reason, each of our research tracks has a sustainable component to it.
-We focus on producing low-power, energy-efficient technology that contributes to a better, healthier world.
+For this reason, we focus on producing low-power, energy-efficient technology that contributes to a better, healthier world.
+And we empower companies to get on board of the fourth industrial revolution by supporting their adoption of key efficiency drivers such as artificial intelligence and the Internet of Things.

 Sustainable cities and communities: tackling urban challenges with smart city solutions

 Never before did so many people live in cities.
 As a consequence, the reality of urban life is becoming ever more complex.
-With this Sustainable Development Goal the UN wants to strive to create cities and communities that are inclusive, safe, resilient and sustainable.
+With this Sustainable Development Goal the UN strives to create cities and communities that are inclusive, safe, resilient and sustainable.

-At imec we believe that smart city technology might offer us the tools to meet some of these modern-day challenges of urban life.
-The applications developed within imec's smart city program have the potential to make our cities safer and durable.
+At imec we believe that smart city technologies such as IoT sensors, 5G networks and low-power radar sensing systems offer us the tools to meet some of these modern-day challenges of urban life.
+And through the Smart Flanders and Antwerp Smart Zone programs, we’re already testing these technologies in real-life situations.

 Responsible consumption: rethinking production and consumption